-7 Areas of Life to Set Goals in to Balance Your Life
+7 Areas of Life to Set Goals in to Get Your Life Together

 a featured image for a blog post that talks about 7 areas in life to set goals